Theresa May Is On A Mission To Become The "Blue Planet" Prime Minister, But Here's Why Some People Are Sceptical

 "But the reality is that when it comes to some of the deeper structural issues around why our environment is in such a bad state – they’re not tackling those."

 Lucas welcomed the extension of the carrier bag levy but called for "bolder steps" to tackle climate change, as well as a ban on fracking.
-"I doubt their motives a lot [but] in a sense you could argue their motives don’t matter as long as they’re doing the right thing," she said.
+"I doubt their motives a lot, [but] in a sense you could argue their motives don’t matter as long as they’re doing the right thing," she said.

 "The bigger concern is that if you’re only doing it really as a detoxification process, then the incentive to really get to grips with the bigger problems is simply not going to be there."

-Meanwhile May faces criticism from some veteran Tory backbenchers that the government is focusing on the environment and wildlife when it should actually be prioritising the NHS winter crisis, housing, and Brexit.
+Meanwhile, May faces criticism from some veteran Tory backbenchers that the government is focusing on the environment and wildlife when it should actually be prioritising the NHS winter crisis, housing, and Brexit.

 But Tory MP Neil Parish, who chairs the Commons environment committee, defended the government’s decision.

 "The health of our environment is intrinsically linked to Brexit," he told BuzzFeed News.
-"Addressing the throwaway culture will protect the environment, protect wild animals, and protect the countryside which attracts many tourists worldwide."
+"Addressing the throwaway culture will protect the environment, protect wild animals, and protect the countryside, which attracts many tourists worldwide."

 On Thursday, the PM will proudly stand on a stage to announce her new environmental crusade, warning that the amount of single-use plastic wasted every year in the UK would fill 1,000 Royal Albert Halls.

 "Today I can confirm that the UK will demonstrate global leadership,” she will say.
-"We must reduce the demand for plastic, reduce the number of plastics in circulation and improve our recycling rates."
+"We must reduce the demand for plastic, reduce the number of plastics in circulation, and improve our recycling rates."

 Critics will be keeping a close eye on the government to ensure the rhetoric is matched by action.